ComparativeGenomicsToolkit/cactus/taf/taf specification.md

     bases -> string or alphabet characters or '-' or '*' ([A-Z,a-z,-,*]+)

-(Columns are encoded, one per line, either using a run-length encoded representation or simply as a sequence of aligned characters.
+(Aligned bases are either a run-length encoded representation or simply as a sequence of aligned characters.
 To specify which format to use we use the tag "run_length_encoded_bases=1" in the header.
 If "run_length_encoded_bases=0" or the tag is not specified the format is